15 Top Paddle Board Accessories: Needs & Fun-to-Haves

 Shoes like these are made for paddling

-Protect your eyes from those bright glares on the water with a pair of polarized sunglasses.
+Protect your eyes from the sun's bright glare on the water with a pair of polarized sunglasses.
 You won’t have to squint on sunny days, and the polarization helps you see past the surface reflection into the water.

-You may also consider a floatable retainer strap that keeps your sunglasses around your neck when you’re not wearing them, or on the surface if you should drop them in the water.
+You may also consider a floatable retainer strap that keeps your sunglasses around your neck when you’re not wearing them.
+If it's floatable it will keep your sunglasses on the water's surface if you should happen to drop them.

 A brimmed hat is a great investment to keep the hot sun directly off your face and neck.
-(You’ll still get some sun from the water’s reflection, FYI.)
+You’ll still get some sun from the water’s reflection, but you won't have it coming from both directions.

 Storing, Transporting and Using Your Paddle Board

-If you opt for a solid paddle board, you’ll want to consider a storage rack system for at home, and one for transporting on your vehicle.
-There are a variety of racks available for both a garage or inside room to hang or place a board.
-And there are racks available for vehicles to bring it wherever you’ll paddle.
+If you opt for a solid paddle board, you’ll want to consider a storage rack system for your home.
+There are a variety of racks available for a garage or inside room to hang a board.
+You'll also want a roof rack for your vehicle so you can bring your board with you.

-If you’ll need to store your board outdoors, consider a cover that fits over it to protect the colors and finish from the sun’s UV rays.
+If you need to store your board outdoors, consider a cover that fits over it to protect the colors and finish from direct sunlight and its harmful UV rays.

-You may want a carry strap or sling to help as you carry it from your vehicle to the water.
-These are especially handy if you can attach your paddle to it, too, and leave another hand free to carry other gear.
+You may want a shoulder strap or sling for easy carrying from your vehicle to the water.
+These are especially handy if you can attach your paddle to it, too, to leave a hand free to carry other gear.

-Inflatable SUPs don’t present the same kinds of storage and transport issues a solid board does.
-If you have room in a closet and your backseat or trunk, you can store and transport an inflatable board.
+An inflatable paddleboard doesn’t present the same kinds of storage and transporting issues a solid board does.
+If you have storage space in a closet and your backseat or trunk, you can store and transport an inflatable board.
+But there are inflatable paddle board accessories necessary that solid board SUPers don't need:

-Inflatable boards come with a hand pump for inflation.
+Inflatable paddle boards come with a manual pump for inflation.
 This is very doable—but it’s a lot of work to get a board up to the recommended PSI.
-If you enjoy a pre-paddle arm workout and have plenty of upper body strength, you’ll have no problem inflating with a hand pump.
+If you enjoy a pre-paddle arm workout and have plenty of upper body strength, you’ll have no problem inflating your board with a hand pump.

 But if you’d rather save your energy for the water, consider buying an electric pump to inflate your board.
-It takes about the same amount of time, but while the machine is doing the work, you can get the rest of your gear ready.
+It takes about the same amount of time, but while the machine is doing the work of inflating to the high pressure needed, you can use that time to get the rest of your gear ready.

-Inflatable boards also come with their own repair kit, but if you’ll be in the wilderness or other type of remote waterway, consider buying a more robust one.
+Inflatable boards come with their own repair kit.
+If you’ll be in the wilderness or other type of remote waterway, though, consider buying a more robust one.
+Keep it with you in a dry bag, waist pouch or other container you'll have along.

 Dogs, Kids and More

 You’ve likely seen the fun photos of people paddle boarding with their dog or a child or two.
 This is a great way to enjoy the water and spend time together.
-And more and more SUP manufacturers are offering adaptable or hybrid models, making a SUP a combo paddle board and kayak.
+And more and more SUP manufacturers are offering adaptable or hybrid models, making a SUP a combo paddle board and kayak, as we already discussed.

 Many dogs love being on the water, too!

-If your SUP doesn’t have a non-slip surface over the whole thing and you want to bring your dog along, there are dog pads available to give it more traction.
+If your SUP doesn’t have a non-slip surface over the whole thing and you want to bring your furry best friend along, there are dog pads available.
+These help your dog keep a good grip on the surface of the board and feel more secure.

 While dogs can swim (and some can swim very well), it’s still a good idea to invest in a PFD for your pooch for a couple of reasons:

-- It will have a grab handle on the top in case you need to bring it back on board.
+- It will have a grab handle on the top in case you need to bring it back on board from the water.
+The handle makes it so much easier.

-- The bright colors make your dog easy to see if it’s in the water and other boaters are around.
+- The bright colors make your dog easily visible to other boaters if it's in the water.
+This is especially important when you paddle in the same water as motor boats.

 Also see: Best Dog Life Jackets.